Antonio-Iijima/alvin/README.md

 ## Conditionals

 `cond` is the only structure which allows conditional evaluation.
-Its form is also borrowed from $\text{LISP}$, and its grammar is relatively straightforward:
+Its form is also borrowed from $\text{Lisp}$, and its grammar is relatively straightforward:

 ```
 <cond>        ::= (cond <body>)